 Every acquisition program should include language in their Request for Proposal (RFP) that addresses Information Assurance (IA) requirements for a contractor.
-These requirements should be clearly and unambiguously articulated to potential offeror’s and what is expect from them in terms of compliance and performance.
-Below is sample/explanation of IA RFP Content that was obtained from the Defense Acquisition Guidebook (DAG) Chapter 7.5.
+These requirements should be clearly and unambiguously articulated to potential offerors and what is expected from them in terms of compliance and performance.
+Below is a sample/explanation of IA RFP Content that was obtained from the Defense Acquisition Guidebook (DAG).

 Main Request for Proposal (RFP) Sections

 The SOO is where specific IA requirements, functions, and tasks should be communicated to the offerors.
 This may include identification of IA roles to be performed, specific IA controls to be satisfied, specific IA performance criteria (e.g., availability requirements).
 This section must clearly communicate what needs to be done with regard to IA.

 In this section, identify any IA-related data products that the potential contractor must produce.
 This may include reports, IA artifacts, or other IA documentation.

 Section M: Evaluation Factors for Award